 Welcome to your weekly CARC update, detailing what our club members have been up to this week.

-So, that’s another week over with.
-We look forward to what the next week will bring.
 Don’t forget, we’re always on the look out for your race reports for the website, so get posting them on Facebook or send them to either Sam H, Huw or myself (Bronwyn).